thangnguyenofficial/micro-services-synchronous-sample/README.md

-# micro-services-synchronous-sample
+# Microservices Get Started

+## Business Case

-Global ticket company is a global company in terms of selling special events whole the world.
-My responsibility is develop global ticket website using micro-services architecture and applying synchronous communication between services
+Global Ticket is global ticket company.
+They want to build the website to sell event ticket such as theater, concert and etc My responsibility is develop global ticket website using micro-services architecture and applying synchronous communication between services